Pistonite/magoo/README.md

 ### Update submodules

-![magoo](https://raw.githubusercontent.com/Pistonite/magoo/main/magoo.webp) updates the submodule by fetching and checking out the latest updates from the remote, tracked by the `BRANCH` specified when you add it.
+![magoo](https://raw.githubusercontent.com/Pistonite/magoo/main/magoo.webp) updates the submodule by fetching and checking out the latest updates from the remote, tracked by the `BRANCH` specified when you added it.

 - Update all submodules to the latest
    ```bash